Nominations for the 2020 Peter Gillespie Social Justice Award are now closed.

-Help to raise the profile of this remarkable organization by nominating them for the Peter Gillespie Social Justice Award.
+Help to raise the profile of this remarkable organization by nominating it for the 2020 Peter Gillespie Social Justice Award.

-We invite you to submit a nomination, and to take this opportunity to help raise the profile of organizations doing important work.
+We invite you to submit a nomination, and not to miss this incredible opportunity to raise the profile of an exceptional organization.

 2019: Clinic 554 and the National Aboriginal Council of Midwives